HarshGupta-283104/GITDEMO/DailyPractice.md

   <li> Just copy the url of https or ssh  </li>
   <li> then run this command git remote add origin [URL That you coppied or repo Url</li>
   <br>
-  <li> If You are talking about git push then You